 All staff have the knowledge and awareness that children are capable of abusing other children (including online).
-All staff are clear about this Academy's policy and procedure regarding child-on-child abuse.
-We have a separate Child-on-Child Abuse Policy in addition
+All staff are clear about this school's policy and procedure regarding child-on-child abuse.
+We have a separate Child-on-Child Abuse Policy in addition to anti-bullying and behaviour policies to guide, inform and support children, staff and parents/carers.

 Child-on-child abuse can occur, both physically and verbally, either online or face to face, between two children of any age and sex, with a single child or group of children and can happen both inside and outside of our setting.
 Children who are victims of this abuse, will find the experience stressful and distressing and it is likely to have an adverse effect their educational attainment.
 This type of abuse can exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.

-All staff at Landau Forte Academy QEMS and Tamworth Sixth Form recognise the indicators and signs of child-on-child abuse and know how to identify it and respond to reports of it.
+All staff at Landau Forte QEMS and Sixth Form recognise the indicators and signs of child-on-child abuse and know how to identify it and respond to reports of it.
 They understand the importance of the timely challenge of inappropriate behaviours between peers, many listed below, that are abusive in nature.
-They are aware of the importance of: -
+They are aware of the importance of:

-□ Making clear that child-on-child abuse including sexual violence and sexual harassment, is never acceptable and that that we have a zero-tolerance approach.

-□ Not dismissing this abuse as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and

-Challenging behaviours (potentially criminal in nature), such as physical and sexual assaults e.g. grabbing bottoms, breasts, and genitalia, flicking bras and the lifting up of skirts.
+- Making clear that child-on-child abuse including sexual violence and sexual harassment, is never acceptable and that that we have a zero-tolerance approach. - Not dismissing this abuse as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and - Challenging behaviours (potentially criminal in nature), such as physical and sexual assaults e.g. grabbing bottoms, breasts, and genitalia, flicking bras and the lifting up of skirts.